liseda-lab/KGE_Predictions_GD/README.md

 - __Rita T. Sousa__
 - __Catia Pesquita__

-For any comments or help needed with this implementation, please send an email to: snunes@lagise.di.fc.ul.pt
+For any comments or help needed with this implementation, please send an email to: scnunes@fc.ul.pt

 ## Acknowledgments
 This work was supported by FCT through LASIGE Research Unit (ref.
 UIDB/00408/2020 and ref.
 UIDP/00408/2020.
 It was also partially supported by the KATY project which has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement No 101017453.